Projected artwork for Lighting the Sails created by 59 Productions commissioned by Vivid LIVE Festival in Sydney.

 1984 has commenced it’s UK tour following it’s West End run with lighting designed by Natasha Chivers

-59 Productions have designed the projections and animation for Great Britain, Richard Bean’s satire on the phone hacking scandal, at the National Theatre.
+59 Productions have designed the projections and animation for Great Britain, Richard Bean’s satire on the phone hacking scandal, now in the West End

 Tony Awards 2014

 59 Productions has undertaken a commission from Vivid LIVE Festival in Sydney to create a new projection artwork for the sails of the Sydney Opera House.
 Lighting The Sails has run every night from 29 May – 9 June 2014.